 Invest in good clothes hangers.
 Many women use iron hangers.
 They are very narrow and your clothes will hang loosely.
 With wide wooden hangers, your clothes will last longer.

 Hang one clothing piece per hanger.
 It’s well organized.
 And you care for your clothes.

 HAPPY SUMMER (HOLIDAY)!

-Carina van der Kloet is founder and has 20 years experience in the field of style, image and identity.
-She grew up in Africa and in the United States and speaks English, French and Dutch.
-Carina has given numerous master classes and personal styling advice to thousands of people including management, executives, entrepreneurs, expatriates, diplomats and (international) organizations.
+Carina van der Kloet is founder and personal stylist.
+She has twenty years experience.
+She has given numerous master classes and personal styling advice to thousands of people including management, executives, entrepreneurs, expatriates, diplomats working at various (international) organizations.

 Carina van der Kloet grew up in French speaking countries in Africa and in the United States.
 She speaks English, French and Dutch.

 "Carina van der Kloet is an inspiring speaker!
 With striking examples of how clothing works for you, she knows how to create a pleasant and intimate atmosphere.
 Great to see how you can create impact with few words."Miranda van Mondfrans, director Pro Assistance BV